Carbamoyl phosphate synthetase I

-Carbamoyl phosphate synthetase I (CPS I) is a ligase enzyme located in the mitochondria involved in the production of urea.
-Carbamoyl phosphate synthetase I (CPS1 or CPSI) transfers an ammonia molecule to a molecule of bicarbonate that has been phosphorylated by a molecule of ATP.
+Carbamoyl phosphate synthetase I (CPS1 or CPSI) is a ligase enzyme located in the mitochondria involved in protein metabolism and the subsequent production of urea in animals.
+It transfers an ammonia molecule to a molecule of bicarbonate that has been phosphorylated by a molecule of ATP.
 The resulting carbamate is then phosphorylated with another molecule of ATP.
 The resulting molecule of carbamoyl phosphate leaves the enzyme.
+Abnormal or loss of the enzyme leads to CPS1 deficiency, a severe and deadly metabolic disorder.

 Structure

 In E. coli the single CPS that carries out the functions of CPSI and CPSII is a heterodimer with a small subunit and a larger subunit with about 382 and 1073 amino acid residues in size, although in mammals (and other vertebrates) the CPSI protein is encoded by a single gene.
 The small subunit contains one active site for the binding and deamination of glutamine to make ammonia and glutamate.
 The large subunit contains two active sites, one for the production of carboxyphosphate, and the other for the production of carbamoyl phosphate.
 Within the large subunit there are two domains (B and C) each with an active site of the ATP-grasp family.
 Connecting the two subunits is a tunnel of sorts, which directs the ammonia from the small subunit to the large subunit.